Need to talk? Call 1800 882 436.

 What are the symptoms of eczema?

 Eczema causes dry, scaly, itchy, red skin.
-It usually affects your face, wrists, ankles, elbow creases and the back of your knees.
+It usually affects the:

 What causes eczema?

-Atopy is a problem with the immune system that makes you more likely to have allergic conditions such as eczema, asthma and hayfever.
-People with atopy often have skin that is dry and sensitive.
+Atopy is a problem with the immune system that makes you more likely to have allergic conditions such as eczema, asthma and hay fever (allergic rhinitis).

-You are more likely to have eczema if someone in your family has one of those conditions.
+You are more likely to have eczema if someone in your family has one of these conditions.

 What are eczema triggers?